Improving Quality of Service for Users of DAG-based Distributed Ledgers: Simulations

-In each of the following experiments, we simulate 100 users, each continuously sending transactions, and 50 nodes available to issue transactions for the users.
-Each node in the network is peered with 4 randomly chosen neighbours.
-The nodes we discuss in this paper are obeying restrictions imposed by the access control algorithm in \cite{zhao2021secure} wherein the issue rates of nodes are controlled by an AIMD algorithm.
-Transactions issued by nodes need to be forwarded to neighbours to achieve a shared view of the ledger.
-As described in \cite{cullen2021access}, the total rate at which nodes can process new transaction $\nu$.
+Transactions issued by nodes need to be forwarded to neighbours to achieve a shared view of the ledger, and the total rate at which nodes can process new transactions is given by a parameter, $\nu$.
 In the below simulations, $\nu$ is set to 50 transactions per second.
-All simulation results are averaged over 10 Monte Carlo simulations, unless otherwise specified.
+All simulations here are run for a duration of 3 minutes of simulation time in steps of 10 milliseconds, which is sufficient to observe the stationary properties of the system because no bootstrapping of the network is required.
+Results are averaged over 10 Monte Carlo simulations, unless otherwise specified.
 The reputation distribution of the nodes follows a Zipf distribution with exponent 0.9, as depicted in Figure \ref{fig:RepDist}.
-These statistics are chosen to be representative of real values that have been measured from the IOTA network\footnote{This model is well suited to reputation systems derived from wealth, i.e., PoS\cite{jones2015pareto}.}.
+These statistics are chosen to be representative of real values that have been measured from the IOTA network\footnote{This model is well suited to reputation systems derived from wealth, i.e., PoS\cite{jones2015pareto}, and we can observe distributions of this kind in wallet balances in IOTA \url{https://thetangle.org/address/richlist-and-distribution}.}.

+Note that URNS, RBNS and DBNS (Algorithms~\ref{alg: urns}--\ref{alg: dbns}) do not require any special parameters to be specified, but for simulations in which DBNS+ (Algorithm~\ref{alg: dbns+}) is employed, the following parameters are used. \begin{itemize} \item $K_{pi}$, the proportional gain is set to $0.8$ for all nodes. \item $ r_i(t)$, the desired level of delay is set to $15$ seconds. \item $a_m$, which specifies the weighting of delay and fees to each user is set to $0.6$ for all users. \item $c_m^{\mathrm{max}}$, the cost threshold for users is set randomly between $8$ and $10$ for each user to capture some variation in what users expect in terms of delay and fees. \end{itemize} All the above parameters are chosen experimentally for the purpose of the preliminary results we present in this paper, and more extensive simulations with a range of parameters should be the subject of future research.

 We organise our simulation results as follows.
-Experiments were conducted by changing the node selection policy employed by users from the portfolio of policies: (i) URNS (see Algorithm \ref{alg: urns}); (ii) RBNS (see Algorithm \ref{alg: rbns}); (iii) DBNS (see Algorithm \ref{alg: dbns}); (iv) DBNS+ (see Algorithm \ref{alg: DBNS+}); but keeping all other simulation parameters the same:.
+Experiments were conducted by changing the node selection policy employed by users from the portfolio of stochastic policies: \begin{itemize} \item[(i)] URNS which selects nodes uniformly at random (see Algorithm~\ref{alg: urns}); \item[(ii)] RBNS which selects nodes based on their reputation (see Algorithm~\ref{alg: rbns}); \item[(iii)] DBNS which selects nodes based on their reputation and delay (see Algorithm~\ref{alg: dbns}); \item[(iv)] DBNS+ which builds on DBNS by including transaction fees (see Algorithm~\ref{alg: dbns+}). \end{itemize} Apart from changing the node selection policy employed by users, all other simulation parameters are the same in each scenario.